jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_code_walkthrough.md

 	acall	X1df0
 ```

-This is now pretty straightforward.
+This is pretty straightforward.
 We initialize r2 (the map number variable) with map 49 (31h) which is the idle fuel map.
 Then we check if we're at idle and if not, we replace it with 75 (4Bh) which is the WOT map.
 Then we check if we have the WOT condition (23h.1=1) and if not, we finally set r2 to 79 (4Fh) which is the part throttle fuel map.

 Next we call the region-based map selection routine 1FF2 (discussed earlier), then the map lookup routine, and finally our accumulation routine 1DF0 which we discussed earlier.